fugue/regula/README.md

 - Terraform HCL code
 - Terraform JSON plans
 - Kubernetes YAML manifests
+- Azure Resource Manager (ARM) JSON templates _(in preview)_

 Regula includes a library of rules written in Rego, the policy language used by the [Open Policy Agent](https://www.openpolicyagent.org/) (OPA) project.
 Regula works with your favorite CI/CD tools such as Jenkins, Circle CI, and AWS CodePipeline; we’ve included a [GitHub Actions example](https://github.com/fugue/regula-action) so you can get started quickly.
-Where relevant, we’ve mapped Regula policies to the CIS AWS, Azure, and Google Cloud Foundations Benchmarks so you can assess compliance posture.
+Where relevant, we’ve mapped Regula policies to the CIS AWS, Azure, Google Cloud, and Kubernetes Foundations Benchmarks so you can assess compliance posture.
 Regula is maintained by engineers at [Fugue](https://fugue.co).

 Regula is also available as a Docker image on DockerHub [here](https://hub.docker.com/r/fugue/regula).